Quick Answer

 Are the microplastics in soda dangerous?

 Here's where honesty matters.
-The particle counts are real, but the studies measured how much plastic is present — not what those particles do once you swallow them.
-On the specific question of harm from the microplastics in soda, the science simply doesn't have an answer yet, and no one should read a health verdict into numbers that weren't designed to give one.
+The beverage studies were designed to measure how much plastic is present and what polymers it is — not to test what those particles do once they're inside a person.
+On the specific question of harm from the microplastics in soda, the research simply doesn't have an answer yet, and no one should read a health verdict into it that the data can't support.

 The point isn't fear — it's proportion

-How do you cut the microplastics you drink?
+How do you reduce the microplastics in your soda?

-The swaps that cut the most plastic you drink
+The swaps that cut the most plastic in your drinks

-There's no such thing as a "microplastic-free soda," and the honest fix is to drink less of it and get your everyday hydration out of plastic.
-So instead of padding this out with products that don't exist, here are the real, currently-sold tools that remove far more plastic from what you drink than any soda adds — certified water filters and glass or stainless-steel bottles you can carbonate and refill for years.
+You can't buy "microplastic-free soda," and you can't filter a bottled drink after the fact.
+So instead of padding this out with products that don't exist, here are the real, currently-sold tools that cut the plastic around what you drink — certified water filters for the water that should be your default drink, plus glass and platinum-silicone vessels to keep the rest of your food and drink off plastic.
 Prices and availability change, so check current listings.

 1. Epic Pure Water Filter Pitcher — Best Overall for Microplastics